 Benefits of Radar Detectors

 - Detect radar guns from afar.
-The main point of a radar detector is to detect the radar gun before it detects you.
-While a radar detector doesn’t always need to be used to avoid the police, they do give you a decent idea of where common speed traps are to adjust your driving.
+The main point of a radar detector is to detect the radar gun before it detects you, giving you time to reduce your speed.
+While a radar detector doesn’t always need to be used to avoid the police, they do give you a decent idea of where common speed traps are so that you can adjust your driving accordingly.

 - Drive safer.
 Beyond just driving safely to avoid speeding tickets, many radar detectors can also detect other common hazards and radar signal sources, making you pay more attention to your surroundings.

 - Red light camera and speed camera alerts.
 Using built-in GPS databases, many new radar detectors can also alert you to red light cameras and speed cameras around town.